jonathandion/awesome-emails/README.md

 ## Frameworks

+### React

-- [React Email](https://react.email/) - A collection of high-quality, unstyled components for creating beautiful emails using React and TypeScript. :fire:
+- [React Email](https://react.email/) - A collection of high-quality, unstyled components for creating beautiful emails using React and TypeScript.
+- [Mailing](https://www.mailing.run/) - Build emails in React, send from anywhere.
+- [JSX-email](https://jsx-mail.org/) - JSX Mail is an email framework that uses React to create email templates.

+### Misc

-- [MJML](https://mjml.io) - MJML is a markup language designed to reduce the pain of coding a responsive email. :fire:
+- [MJML](https://mjml.io) - MJML is a markup language designed to reduce the pain of coding a responsive email.
-- [JSX-email](https://jsx-mail.org/) - Jsx Mail is an email framework that uses React to create email templates. :fire:
 - [Foundation for Emails](https://github.com/zurb/foundation-emails) - Quickly create responsive HTML emails that work on any device & client.
 Even Outlook.
 - [Email Framework](http://emailframe.work/) - The HTML email framework developed to help you build responsive HTML email.
 - [HEML](https://heml.io) - HEML is an open source markup language for building responsive email.